juj/fbcp-ili9341/README.md

 ### Tested Devices

-The driver has been worked on the following systems:
+The driver has been checked to work (at least some point in the past) on the following systems:

  - Raspberry Pi 3 Model B+ with Raspbian Stretch (GCC 6.3.0)
  - Raspberry Pi 3 Model B Rev 1.2 with Raspbian Jessie (GCC 4.9.2) and Raspbian Stretch (GCC 6.3.0)
  - Raspberry Pi Zero W with Raspbian Jessie (GCC 4.9.2) and Raspbian Stretch (GCC 6.3.0)
  - Raspberry Pi 2 Model B
+ - Raspberry Pi B Rev. 2.0 (old board from Q4 2012, board revision ID 000e)

+although not all boards are actively tested on, so ymmv especially on older boards.
+(Bug fixes welcome, use https://elinux.org/RPi_HardwareHistory to identify which board you are running on)

 ### Tested Displays